akhilreddyjirra/openshift-ha-centos/README.md

 ## Installation

-1. Create a VM as explained in https://youtu.be/aqXSbDZggK4 (this video) by Grant Shipley

-2. Define mandatory variables for the installation process
+1. Define mandatory variables for the installation process

 ```
 # Domain name to access the cluster